FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Frontier/Fhenix-Frontier.md

 sidebar_position: 2
 ---

-# 🎉 What Is Fhenix Frontier
+# What Is Fhenix Frontier

-Start typing here...
+Fhenix Frontier, the first publicly available FHE-based blockchain, is now live!
+You can connect to it using the following methods: